 Many years ago Dr. Harry Robertson did a research on the potential of chicken feet to regenerate nerves, bones, muscles, and its healing effect on spinal cord injury.
 The research and discoveries showed promising results.

 However, it was subsequently stopped by the FDA and it was never continued.
-Issues with sanitation and testing methods were some of the reasons why it had to stop.
+Issues with sanitation and testing methods were some of the reasons FDA gave on why it had to stop.

 According to Dr. Robertson, chicken feet were the greatest medical advancement since the introduction of penicillin, and it was a shame that FDA had to stop this research.